sgxu79/ST758-Computing-In-Statistical-Research/README.md

-The sgxuST758 package contains implementation of power methods and sweep operators.
+The sgxuST758 package is a collection of functions that implement well-known numerical analysis methods such as power method, sweep operator and cholesky factorization.